rustwasm/wasm-bindgen/guide/src/introduction.md

 # Introduction

-This book is about `wasm-bindgen`, a Rust library and CLI tool that facilitate high-level interactions between wasm modules and JavaScript.
+This book is about `wasm-bindgen`, a Rust library and CLI tool that facilitate high-level interactions between Wasm modules and JavaScript.
 The `wasm-bindgen` tool and crate are only one part of the [Rust and WebAssembly ecosystem][rustwasm].
 If you're not familiar already with `wasm-bindgen` it's recommended to start by reading the [Game of Life tutorial][gol].
 If you're